anneln/ChefClaude/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# Chef Claude project

+It’s a solo project inspired by a Scrimba course.
+The app collects ingredients from the user through a form, then sends them to an AI with a prompt asking for a recipe using those ingredients.

+## Technical Requirements

+- [x] Event Listeners
+- [x] State
+- [x] Forms in react
+- [x] State management strategies
+- [x] Use React-MarkDom to get Html